Christmas in Barcelona by JetSettingFools.com

 Dia de Sant Esteve – December 26

 December 26 is a bank holiday in Catalonia – the Day of Saint Steve (Dia de Sant Esteve) – which is spent with family.
-Many places will be closed (just like on the 25th), so keep this in mind if you are staying in Barcelona between Christmas and New Year.
+Many places will be closed, so keep this in mind if you are staying in Barcelona between Christmas and New Year.

 Home dels Nassos – December 31 (Daytime)

-Another crazy Catalan tradition, Home dels Nassos, occurs just before the celebration for New Year on December 31.
+Another crazy Catalan tradition, Home dels Nassos, occurs during the day on December 31.
 According to Catalan legend, there is a man who has 365 noses – and he loses one each day of the year.
-On the last day of the year, he can finally be seen and children are sent in search of him.
+At the end of the year, he can finally be seen and children are sent in search of him.

 Barcelona New Year’s Eve (Night)